xarot/RaspberryPi5-Windowsgameslist/README.md

 ## Notes

 Doesn't look like it's worth trying anything newer that uses heavily 3D effects or is newer than 2000~2002.
-So far, no luck getting Max Payne or Crysis/Crysis Warhead to work.
 Updating list whenever I have the patience to deal with the amount of time it takes to test any game I have.
 For some reason, DXVK doesn't seem to be working with Wine at all.

 For Steam, install games in Large mode.
 After installation and configuration, use Steam in Small mode (View - Small Mode)